BetterDiscord/docs/docs/plugins/ui/tooltips.md

 # Tooltips

 Tooltips are yet another overlay element.
-These are very similar to popouts but much much smaller and usually point to a specific element to indicate that it is giving additional information about it.
+These are very similar to popouts but much smaller and usually point to a specific element to indicate that it is giving additional information about it.
 This is used to make clean buttons or clarify text.

 ![Tooltip Example](./img/tooltip.png)